JanaSabuj/to-do-list-web-app/README.md

 # to-do-list-web-app
-A minimal UI to-do list web app
+A minimal UI to-do list web app written in JQuery

 This app is written using HTML,CSS, **JQUERY**